If you need to apply for an exemption

 There are rarely specific deadlines for exemption applications.
 In certain cases, however, exemptions will be a prerequisite for further study and therefore you should generally always submit the application as soon as possible so you can clarify your situation at the university.

-If you have doubts concerning your options or rights, feel free to contact your study secretary or faculty office.
+If you have doubts concerning your options or rights, feel free to contact your study secretary or study board.